Speeding Up the NSGA-II via Dynamic Population Sizes: The Dynamic NSGA-II

+We start by proving the following bound for the \omm benchmark.
+For the optimal value of $\tau$, our runtime guarantee is $O(n\log^2 n)$, which is considerably faster than the $\Theta(n^2 \log n)$ known for the classic \NSGAtwo with optimal parameters \cite{ZhengD23aij,DoerrQ23LB}.
+We note that all slower doubling schedules with $\tau = o(n^2)$ still lead to an asymptotic improvement over the static \NSGAtwo.
+Likewise, a too small value of~$\tau$ is not detrimental, but reverts to the $O(\Nmax n \log n)$ performance of the classic \NSGAtwo.

-\begin{theorem} Consider the \ourNSGAtwo (Algorithm~\ref{alg:growNSGA2}) optimizing $\omm$ with $\mu\ge 4(n+1)$.
+\begin{theorem} Consider the dynamic \NSGAtwo (Algorithm~\ref{alg:nsga-ii-regular-growth}) optimizing $\omm$ with $\Nmax \ge n+4$.
 Let~$T$ denote the number of iterations until the population covers the Pareto front, and let~$F$ denote the number of function evaluations in the first~$T$ iterations.
+If $\tau \ge 64en\ln(n)/q$, then with probability at least $1 - O(1/n)$, we have $T = O(\tau)$ and $F = O(\tau\log n)$.